danielballan/personal-blog/content/posts/2020-03-07-reader-protocol.md

 use in the SciPy ecosystem.
 Microscopy formats alone---my home turf---comprise a wilderness of persnickety variation.

-If members of SciPy ecosystem's distributed contributor base also feel the pain of managing multiple file formats and believe that Reader adds value, they will be able to quickly grasp its small API and may begin adding support in the codebases that their community already uses.
+If members of the SciPy ecosystem's distributed contributor base also feel the pain of managing multiple file formats and believe that Reader adds value, they will be able to quickly grasp its small API and may begin adding support in the codebases that their community already uses.

 Prior similar work, including